Mements/melina.js/README.md

 ## Features

-  - 🚀 **Simplified Setup** - Define a server handler and start building.
+  - **Simplified Setup** - Define a server handler and start building.
-  - 🌊 **Streaming by Default** - Return AsyncGenerators from your handler for immediate Time to First Contentful Paint.
+  - **Streaming by Default** - Return AsyncGenerators from your handler for immediate Time to First Contentful Paint.
-  - 🧩 **Dynamic Import Maps** - Generate modern ES module import maps from your `package.json` on the fly.
+  - **Dynamic Import Maps** - Generate modern ES module import maps from your `package.json` on the fly.
-  - ⚡ **On-Demand Asset Building** - Client-side JavaScript and CSS are built when requested during development, and cached in production.
+  - **On-Demand Asset Building** - Client-side JavaScript and CSS are built when requested during development, and cached in production.
-  - 📏 **Framework Agnostic** - Works with React, Vue, Svelte, or vanilla JS on the client-side.
+  - **Framework Agnostic** - Works with React, Vue, Svelte, or vanilla JS on the client-side.
-  - 📊 **Built-in Performance Measurement** - Debug and optimize with ease using the `measure` utility.
+  - **Built-in Performance Measurement** - Debug and optimize with ease using the `measure` utility.
-  - 🔥 **Tailwind CSS JIT** - Seamless Tailwind CSS integration for your assets.
+  - **Tailwind CSS JIT** - Seamless Tailwind CSS integration for your assets.
+  - 🔥 **NEW: MCP Server** - MCP (Model Context Protocol)

 ## Installation